Edictum

 • Pipeline order: attempt limits, before hooks, preconditions, sandbox, session, execution limits, execute, postconditions, audit.

-• Enforcement semantics: denied calls never execute.
-Observe mode logs CALL_WOULD_DENY.
+• Enforcement semantics: blocked calls never execute.
+Observe mode logs CALL_WOULD_BLOCK.
 Fail-closed on every error path.

 • Adapter pattern: thin wrappers around guard.Run(), framework-specific function signature translation.